How successful is your relationship with your manager? And how productive are your conversations?

 - Your focus for next week

-This report can be written in 10 minutes by Friday midday and serves several function
+This report can be written in 10 minutes by Friday midday and serves several functions:

-- can immediately see your progress on key areas of work and is well-informed of what is happening in your area of work.
+- Your manager can immediately see your progress on key areas of work and is well-informed of what is happening in your area of work.

-- Your manager gains confidence in you to keep him/her well informed
+- Your manager gains confidence in you to keep him/her well-informed.

-- can see where further context assists in any changes in direction
+- Your manager can see where further context assists in any changes in direction.

 Don’t expect a response